padiketeku/EnvMonMod/EMM-Prac-2.md

 print(habitat_all, 'habitat_all')
 ```

 The results should be as shown below.
+The unit is square kilometers.
 Note you may need to click on the drop-down to see the results.